Best viewed in Firefox Browser

 - h) Finnish Products Page - Products

 Here are examples where independent researchers achieve better results than the medical industry, which is still using cutting, burning and poisoning to cure cancer despite billions of dollars raised to "find the cure."
 If these horrible treatments only save a few lives, why not offer alternatives that offer the same or even better results but without the colateral damage.
 Nobody is rushing in to study them so why not open it up to others?
 Their methods leave the patient severely damaged and in many cases their medicine kills the patient.
 Hypocrites said "do no harm" and to use natural methods (food) before attempting any powerful chemicals.
 For complying with the safe, effective methods proposed by Hypocrites, they are persecuted by the government sponsored agencies such as AMA, Cancer Society etc. that apparently are more concerned about their precious poor protocol and professional high paid positions than curing the patient.
+The Cancer Industry depends on fund raising and the appearance of trying to find a cure to perpetuate itself.
+A cure would result in a catastrophic implosion of the whole lucrative system, and they protect it vigorously.
+This situation is a classic case of conflict of interest and we are all the poorer for it.
 If they cared at all they would give alternative treatments a fair, unbiased hearing.
 They do not.
 That is why I choose to support the so called "Quacks" in these videos.
-Devine healing is also available.
+If you or your loved one has cancer, the Hoxsey Clinic charges $3500 to cure the cancer.
+Check into it and the Gerson Clinic.
+Devine healing is also available; God can.
+It saddens me to see so many well-trained people in life sciences related fields sell themselves to the god of money, protecting their benefactors and furthering their financial goals at the expense of sick bodies.

 Joronen is an old Karelian name from Johannes, Kaukola, Kurkijoki, Hiitola, Parikkala, Simpelä, Käkisalmi, and Salmi, which covers the area from just East of Viipuri, (Karjalan Kannas or Karelian isthmus) where my father's home is, (but of course the Karelians were moved out of their homes in 1944) to the Northeastern shores of Lake Ladoga.
 (Map) The Joro form is from Salmi and Suistamo.
 Today they are spread out all over Finland from Seinäjoki to Imatra.
 These two names also have the form Joroi which is from Nissilä and connected with the Orthodox church.
 Family oral tradition states that our relatives originate from a house named Jorossoppi (35 km Northeast of Imatra).
 The word Joro is possibly derived from Roman Catholic Saint Georgius, or Jorgius, Jorgas, Jorres, Joris, which are of Germanic origin.
 It's meaning according to one Joro, is the nickname for "wolf" in old Finnish, or it can mean "one who does not speak much."
 Joronen is the diminutive of Joro, which would be "little wolf."
 (If you saw and heard my father, you wouldn't think it means the "little guy who doesn't speak much," because he is not little, and the stories just keep coming - about the war, as well as the lost Karelian way of life, and his beloved Viipuri.)
 This nickname for wolf or "susi" originates from the old Finnish/Karelian myth that to give a name such as wolf would be calling the wolf, whereas a nickname would keep the wolf away.